cdbdev/python-doc/doc/python_bindings.md

 # Calling a C library
-Are you a Python developer with a C or C++ library you’d like to use from Python?
-If so, then Python bindings allow you to call functions and pass data from Python to C or C++, letting you take advantage of the strengths of both languages.
+Are you a Python developer with a C library you’d like to use from Python?
+If so, then Python bindings allow you to call functions and pass data from Python to C, letting you take advantage of the strengths of both languages.

-#
+# Why call C from Python
+There are several situations where creating Python bindings to call a C library is a great idea:
+- You already have a large, tested, stable library written in C
+- You want to speed up a particular section of your Python code
+- You want to use Python test tools